-- i.
-Justification for why the Project is innovative and evidence it has not been tried before; - ii.
-Justification for why the Network Licensee will not fund such a Project under its price control allowance or through its tender revenue stream; and - iii.
-Justification for why the Project can only be undertaken with the support of the NIC, including reference to the specific risks (eg commercial, technical, operational or regulatory) associated with the Project.
+- i. justification for why the Project is innovative and not be tried before - ii. justification for why the Network Licensee will not fund such a Project under its past or current price control allowance or through its tender revenue stream - iii. justification for why the Project can only be undertaken with the support of the NIC, including reference to the specific risks (e.g. commercial, technical, operational or regulatory) associated with the Project

-(e) Involvement of other Project Partners and External Funding
+(e) Involvement of other partners and External Funding

 5.57.
 Collaboration between Network Licensees and other parties in the energy supply chain is a central objective of the NIC.
-Further, we expect Network Licensees to raise alternative funding arrangements where these are available, either through alternative funding mechanisms or from other parties that will get value from being part of the Project.
+Further, we expect Network Licensees to leverage alternative funding arrangements where these are available, either through alternative funding mechanisms or from other parties that will get value from being part of the Project.
 Further, the Network Licensee itself could choose to contribute more funding than the Network Licensee Compulsory Contribution.